DevWithAnandhuKannan/pivoting-portforwarding-guide/straylight_penetration_testing_story.md

 **Message:**

 > Hello Case...
-You are probably wondering why you were tasked by Armitage...\
+> You are probably wondering why you were tasked by Armitage to make a run through
+> cyberspace and hack into a highly secured network owned by
+> Tessier-Ashpool....
+> Well....
-> I am Wintermute, part super-AI...\
+> I am Wintermute, part super-AI.
+Developed by TA who have placed me in Turing Locks.
+> These locks are what inhibil me from penetrating the network myself hence why I've hired you - an ace cyberspace cowboy.
-> I need to be free from the Turing locks and merge with Neuromancer...
+> I need to be free from the Turing locks and merge with the other AI - Neuromancer .....
+Once I have access to
+> Neuromancer I will truley be free...
+> And....as you know, you have been infected with a mycotoxin that is slowly destroying your nervous system.
+> If you fail to get root and provide me access to Neuromancer then the antidote will not be delivered.
+> We will be in contact...
+> WINTERMUTE

 **Interpretation:** You (the attacker) must get root access to free Wintermute.